 Designing With Sage Green

-Instead of using a neutral sage color palette, you can also add more color.
-For the living area, you can still use a neutral base, for example, white walls and sage-colored couches, but bring in some shades of blue and pink to add more interest.
+Instead of using a neutral sage color palette, you can also add a pop of color.
+For the living room, you can still use a base, for example, white walls and sage-colored couches, but bring in some shades of blue and pink to add more interest.
 Sage is also an ideal nursery room color, it is gender-neutral and since it can act like a neutral and is a soft color, you will most likely not have to change it any time soon.

 You can feel confident when using sage green for any type of design.
 The color is perfect for adding a touch of nature to any room and adding a calming and welcoming atmosphere.
 And let us not forget that sage green is the color trend for this year, so it should definitely be on your list.